Memorial Cup: History

-The 2020 Memorial Cup scheduled for Kelowna but not played due to the COVID-19 pandemic, which also cancelled the 2021 edition intended to be hosted by the OHL.
-No host was announced, and the OHL season was cancelled due to provincial restrictions.
+Due to the COVID-19 pandemic, both the 2020 (scheduled for Kelowna) and the 2021 (to be hosted by the OHL) editions of the tournament were cancelled as a result of provincial restrictions.
 The QMJHL was the only league of the CHL to declare a champion during the 2020–21 season.
 The Memorial Cup tournament resumed in 2022.

 Champions

 Memorial Cup awards

 Starting in 1972, the Memorial Cup committee has awarded honours for play at the Memorial Cup tournament.
 There are now five annual awards presented.